iRobotEducation/root-robot-ble-protocol/README.md

 #### Command 0 - Play Note Finished Response

-Response to Play Note packet sent after robot has finished playing note.
+Response to Play Note packet sent after robot has finished playing note or interrupted by a new sound command.

 <table>
   <tr>